Alumni Association Events and Functions

 Alumni Golf Outing

-Gleneagles Country Club in Lemont – Friday, June 15, 2018.
+The Alumni Golf Outing is held at Gleneagles Country Club in Lemont.
 Founded in 1986, the golf outing has grown to play host to as many as 225 golfers, most of whom also join their fellow Crusaders for dinner.
 While the Alumni Association raises approximately $10,000 from the tournament, most of the fees and donations are poured right back into the event, which has made it an affordable outing that creates lasting memories.
 Contact Jim Casey or Jan Hickey for more information.

 STAT (Seniors Today Alumni Tomorrow)

 Established in 2003, Seniors Today Alumni Tomorrow connects today’s seniors with the Alumni Association by inviting them to purchase a STAT polo shirt that they can wear in lieu of a school approved polo.
 Participation has shown increased momentum, as the special privilege is a yet another noticeable display of unity with alumni.

 Alumni Softball League